Alcatraz

 unearthly screams, and intense feelings of being watched.
 Sightings

-called on psychic investigator Peter James to walk through portions
+called on psychic investigator Peter James to walk through portions of

 the abandoned prison to get his impressions.
-James began to pick
+James began to pick up on

-the voices of the tortured souls driven mad since it's inception
+the voices of the tortured souls driven mad since it's inception as a

 prison.
-He also sensed unusual vibrations of abuse, mistreatment,
+He also sensed unusual vibrations of abuse, mistreatment, fear,

 and pain.
-His overall impression of Alcatraz was, that it had an
+His overall impression of Alcatraz was, that it had an energy

 like no other he had ever experienced---a persistent and overwhelming